-Met Council is one of New York’s top human service agencies helping 100,000 New Yorkers fight poverty each year.
+Met Council is one of New York’s top human service agencies helping tens of thousands of New Yorkers fight poverty each year.

 Our services include crisis intervention, legal and immigration assistance, benefits outreach

 and enrollment, kosher food pantries and vouchers, career training and assistance, domestic

 violence counseling, affordable housing, home care, and home repairs.

 In 1972, two major academic studies on the growing number of impoverished Jews in New York City were released.
 They estimated that the number stood at approximately 300,000 people.